GunioRobot/feedify/README.markdown

 It's almost certainly far from perfect.
 I've special cased a lot of behaviours based on blogs I read that I knew had weird behaviour: e.g. there's an entire chunk of code just for dealing with blogger's stupid redirect pages.
 I'm sure more special cases are possible, but I don't know about them.

 So, if you find a URL that this doesn't handle correctly, please file an issue.
 Better yet: fork it, fix it and send me a pull request!
 But reports are enough if you don't want to do it yourself.

+## HTTP interface

+If you want to use this with something that's not ruby, there's an experimental sinatra based http interface to the API.
+It's currently pretty basic: Little more than a proof of concept.
+I may build a service out of it at some point, or if you want to take it and run with it I'm fine with that too.